Download a copy of our Terms & Conditions in PDF Here

 3.8.3 If the rental vehicle is seized

-If the vehicle is seized by the Police, Border Force, Her Majesties Revenue and Customs or any other lawful authority while you’re renting it, you will have to pay:
+If the vehicle is seized by the Police, Border Force, Her Majesties Revenue and Customs or any other lawful enforcement authority whilst you’re renting it, you will have to pay:

 - Any costs we incur as a result of the seizure